jeguzzi/robomaster_ros/docs/robomaster_ros_modules/camera.rst

   Publishes a packet from the OPUS audio stream.
   Rate is 50 Hz, while size of the packets vary slightly around 240.
   Bandwidth is about 14 KB/s, which is 30% of the bandwidth of :ros:pub:`camera/audio_raw`.
-  The publisher is created only if :ros:param:`camera.audio.opus` is true.
+  The publisher is active only if :ros:param:`camera.audio.opus` is on (1) or on-demand (2) with a matching subscriber.

 .. ros:publisher:: camera/audio_level robomaster_msgs/AudioLevel
   :qos-reliability: reliable
   :qos-durability: volatile

-  Publishes the audio sound level each time audio samples are published on :ros:pub:`camera/audio_raw`.
+  Publishes the audio sound level.
-  The publisher is created only if :ros:param:`camera.audio.enabled` is true.
+  The publisher is active only if :ros:param:`camera.audio.level` is on (1) or on-demand (2) with a matching subscriber.